ndbroadbent/ndbroadbent.github.io/content/posts/2018-02-12-what-i-learned-while-making-a-game-with-react-native.md

 - Mobile games don't usually make sense on an Xbox.
 - If your game runs in a browser, then you probably don't need a desktop app.

-### React Native could be better than Electron for desktop applications
+# React Native might be better than Electron for desktop applications

 When I was running SudoBlock as a Windows desktop application, I realized that React Native could be a better choice than [Electron](https://electronjs.org/).